realworldocaml/book/en/09-files-modules-and-programs.md

 ```

 We could have written this slightly differently, by giving the
-signature its own top-level `module type` declaration, making it
+signature its own toplevel `module type` declaration, making it
 possible to in a lightweight way create multiple distinct types with
 the same underlying implementation.